 The E gene is responsible for whether the bunny shows as a black or chocolate rabbit or as a fawn or torte rabbit.
 The recessive ee genetic marker gives the rabbit a golden or orange fur colour, in spite of his other genetic markers.
 It is considered a shaded gene because rabbits that carry this gene will have shading on the face, ears, and flank.
 The shading is usually of the colour expressed by both the Bb and the Dd — genes.
-Tortoise Shell Bunnies are self bunnies with the recessive ee shading gene marker.
+Tortoiseshell Bunnies are self bunnies with the recessive ee shading gene marker.

 Tortes can be Tortoise Shell (aa, B_, C_, D_, ee), Chocolate Torte (aa, bb, C_, D_, ee), Blue Torte (aa, B_, C, dd, ee), or Lilac Torte (aa, bb, C_, dd, ee), depending on their individual phenotype.
 The phenotype is the expression of all colour gene markers in an individual rabbit.
 Recessive genes are known, but since dominant genes are visible and mask the paired recessive gene, one cannot know what the other gene is, in a gene pair, until the bunny has offspring.

-Regardless of the bunny colour genetics the resulting yarn from all these rabbits will fall into one of four basic colours: white from a Ruby Eyed White rabbit, Cream/Orange from a torte or fawn rabbit, cool grey, or warm grey.
+Regardless of the bunny colour genetics, the resulting yarn from all these rabbits will fall into one of four basic colours: white from a Ruby Eyed White rabbit, Cream/Orange from a torte or fawn rabbit, cool grey, or warm grey.

-The other colour that the E gene marker expresses is the steel colouring.
+The other colour that the E gene marker expresses is steel colouring.
 Always seen in conjunction with an agouti gene (A_), this causes the colour on the hair shaft to be ticked with tan or silver.
 It is written as EsE on the phenotype.
 Those bunnies ticked with silver also carry the chinchilla genetics on the C marker, expressed as cchd.
-So putting it all together, a silver steel rabbit has the phenotype: A_, B_, cchd, D_, EsE – -this tells you it is an agouti rabbit, black, with the chinchilla gene, nondilute colour, and steel shading.
+So putting it all together, a silver steel rabbit has the phenotype: A_, B_, cchd, D_, EsE – -this tells you it is an agouti rabbit, black, with the chinchilla gene, non-diluted colour, and steel shading.

-Shaded gene for colour saturation — C marker
+The shaded gene for colour saturation — C marker

-Now lets look a little closer at the C_ genetic marker.
+Now let’s look a little closer at the C_ genetic marker.
 This is the marker responsible for full colour saturation.
 This is the most complex of the genetic colour markers on rabbits.
 It expresses where and how much colour is expressed on an individual rabbit.
 There are 5 different sets of C or c genes possible in rabbit phenotypes.
-Listed in order of dominance they are: C_ for full colour saturation; cchd for chinchilla markings, as in the above steel rabbit; cchl or sable shading, which is also called light chinchilla; ch which is the Himalayan shading of tipped ears, a face mask, and tipped paws — much like a Siamese cat, and cc which is a complete absence of colour as seen in albino rabbits.
+Listed in order of dominance they are C_ for full colour saturation; cchd for chinchilla markings, as in the above steel rabbit; cchl or sable shading, which is also called light chinchilla; ch which is the Himalayan shading of tipped ears, a face mask, and tipped paws — much like a Siamese cat, and cc which is a complete absence of colour as seen in albino rabbits.

-The cchd genetic markers remove the yellow pigment from the hairshaft on Agouti rabbits.
+The cchd genetic markers remove the yellow pigment from the hair shaft on Agouti rabbits.
 These rabbits are chinchilla colouring and can be Chinchilla (A_, B_, cchd_, D_, E_), Squirrel (A_, B_, cchd_, dd, E_), chocolate chinchilla (A_, bb, cchd_, D_, E_), or Lilac chinchilla (A_, bb, cchd_, dd, E_).

-The sable shading, cchl, shows up exclusively in nonagouti rabbits.
+The sable shading, cchl, show up exclusively in nonagouti rabbits.
 Also called “light chinchilla, ” it shows up as a dark shading over an already dark coat in sable rabbits (aa, bb, cchl_, D_, E_) or dark sable rabbits (aa, B_, cchl_, D_, E_).
 Pearl rabbits also express the sable shading.
 These rabbits are exquisitely beautiful with their shading in 3 shades of grey over their bodies.
 Smoke Pearl (aa, B_, cchl_, dd, E_) have guard hair over back and normal furred areas in dark smokey blue.
-Wool on head, ears, feet, upper side of tail, and back is medium smoky blue, shading to lighter pearl grey beige on chest, flanks, belly, and underside of tail.
+Wool on the head, ears, feet, the upper side of the tail, and back is medium smoky blue, shading to lighter pearl grey beige on chest, flanks, belly, and underside of tail.

 The ch marker is the Himalayan marker which makes a white rabbit with colour markings on the points of black, blue, chocolate, or lilac.
 These rabbits, like albinos, always have red eyes.
 Also called pointed white, they have the same genetics as a self bunny, but with the ch_, marker in the C colour genetic spot.
 So a Black pointed white will have the phenotype: aa, B_, ch_, D_, E_.

 The final C colour saturation marker is the most recessive, the cc marker or albino gene.
-The albino gene masks all other genes that the bunny is carrying .
+The albino gene masks all other genes that the bunny is carrying.
 So all albino rabbits have the phenotype: _ _, _ _, cc, _ _, _ _.
 When two albino rabbits or Ruby Eyed White rabbits are bred together 100% of the offspring will be ruby-eyed white.
 The other genetic colour markers are masked by the albino gene and one cannot tell what these bunnies are carrying unless one has access to their pedigree, which will give a hint.
 Breeding an albino rabbit to a self rabbit will give you a better idea of their complete genotype.
 I had an albino male whose background was a mystery.
 Although I had a pedigree for this rabbit, and I owned his mother a REW bunny, she came to me already bred.
 Once I began to use him for breeding, I discovered that he carried the spotted gene (Enen).
 This was a bonus to my breeding program, as my spotted female was older and had stopped bearing.
 I was hoping to expand the spotted genetics.
 More about that in the next instalment.